apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

 # <justify>GAMFLEW, Teacher View: Validation Experiment

 This document serves as a script/guide to a validation experiment of GAMFLEW, a new serious game to teach white-box testing techniques.
 Please follow the instructions below to properly participate in the experiment.
+Please check the demonstration video in [this link](https://drive.google.com/file/d/1GHOaQfvJjSebg_ltgKpYLrIKLt0Bu9te/view?usp=sharing).

 ## 1. Introduction
 This experiment happens at your own pace, but, as a suggestion, one should only need a maximum of 45 minutes to complete it.